m4winter/csci310-test-repo/README.md

 # csci310-test-repo
-This is jude zalme's test repository for CS310. i shall keep going and adding more to this stuff
+This is jude zalme's test repository for CS310. i shall keep going and adding more to this stuff and i dont know how to do 'new line' thing like we did on HTMl webpages